jlubawy/jhttp/README.md

    > ./run.sh [TYPE]

 Where [TYPE] is either 'html', 'json', or 'text'.
+Open your browser to [http://localhost](http://localhost).